Skeeboo/skeeboomusic.com/content/home/music.md

 ["Moods and modes"](post/moods_and_modes) is my current project: a collection of short instrumental tracks, each one exploring a different musical scale or mode and the feelings they inspire.

-Expect a couple of new tracks every month.
+Expect a new track every month.
 Enjoy!